AniketShukla14/Basic-Portfolio-page/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-It is a single page proffesional information page which can be used to tell the viewers about your interest,skills,contact information,qualification etc.
+It is a single page profesional information page which can be used to tell the viewers about your interest,skills,contact information,qualification etc.
 <br>
 <br>
 ![Untitled](https://user-images.githubusercontent.com/60666490/139786748-7b23b5e3-f67c-4eec-8a60-ffba9cffd1c7.jpg)